 FIDM's Hope Street Annex facility is located at 800 South Hope Street, Los Angeles.
+The facility provides lecture classrooms on the ground floor for students of all majors.
 The Hope Street Studio, located on the fifth floor, houses FIDM's state-of-the-industry Textile Design Studio, Print Lab, Pigment Lab, Pattern Labs, and Sewing Rooms.